caliholman/caliholman.github.io/_posts/2019-06-21-Answering-the-questions.md

 Part way through those three months I will be assigned the site where I will spend the next two years.
 I will be able to visit my site and familiarize myself with my future home as well as have time to stay with a current volunteer and experience daily life as a volunteer.
 Most likely, I will have my own home in the community where I am placed.
 At the end of the three months of training I will be sworn in as a Peace Corps Volunteer and officially move into my new community where I will live and work for the following two years!

 One theme has been common in all the conference calls and information I have received.
 “Try not to have any expectations.”
 This is because the experience is different for every volunteer.
-I have been told that the fewer expectations I have going in the easier the transition will be.
+I have been told that the fewer expectations I have going in, the easier the transition will be.
 Often my answer is simply, “I don’t know,” when I am asked questions about my upcoming Peace Corps experience, but I am okay with that and I am looking forward to having so many incredible experiences.

 ## How do I feel?